-When the video can’t be played on Windows 10 and error code 0xc00d5212 pops up, chances are your file has incorrect Codec.
+When the video can’t be played on Windows 10 and error code 0xc00d5212 pops up, chances are your file has an incorrect codec.
 Many videos taken from Smartphones or any other device may have the wrong Codec.
 It is a reason that you can’t play AVI videos.

 When the conversion process is completed, you open the file with VLC Media Player and check if the error code 0xc00d5212 is solved.

-Correct the Registries
+Method 5: Correct the Registries

 When it comes to computers, it is all about taking things safely.
 So a professional registry fixer tool can scan your PC for registry entries and corrupt system files.
 This can take a minute and you will be shown the list of things that need to be fixed.
 Fix them all Immediately.

-Apart from all these, there is one more reason for Encoded Format Windows Error 0XC00D5212 while trying to play AVI videos on Windows 10.
+Apart from all these, there is one more reason for the Encoded Format Windows Error 0XC00D5212 while trying to play AVI videos on Windows 10.
 That is AVI video file corruption.